OWASP/www-staff/operating-plan/2022/chapters.md

 ## Goals

+- Evaluate and implement Association Management Software for Chapters
 - Increase number of active chapters to 75%
-- Increase chapter meetings by X% and RSVPs by Y% by working with chapter leaders to share speakers and topics of activities
+- Increase number of chapter meetings by 25%
-- Evaluate and implement Association Management Software for Chapters
+- Increase RSVPs by 25%
 - $125k in chapter fundraising activities in 2022, with 100% of chapter fundraising to fund chapter expenses

 ## Program Deliverables